mount(8) - phpMan

 `uni_xlate' gets set, UTF8 gets disabled.

-Defines the behaviour for creation and display of filenames
+Defines the behavior for creation and display of filenames which

-which fit into 8.3 characters.
-If a long name for a file exists,
+fit into 8.3 characters.
+If a long name for a file exists, it

-it will always be preferred display.
-There are four modes: :
+will always be the preferred one for display.
+There are four

 lower Force the short name to lower case upon display; store a